 In 1955, British firm now called “Gloverall Plc” – having been established in 1951 as a Gloves and Overall wholesalers by Harold and Freda Morris – purchased a stock of military surplus coats which sold very well.
 They started producing their own version of the Duffle coat using leather fastenings and Buffalo horn toggles with a double-faced check back fabric.
 This set the core design for other modern manufacturers to follow with some preferring to use the softer Melton wool fabric.

 Our featured photo is of a classic Monty Duffle coat as still made by Gloverall who continue a fine tradition of making and selling this splendid coat.
+The grey and charcoal version are equally loved by wearers.

 Photo by Gloverall Plc